 Staging

-- Stage I – Low-risk primary melanomas (T1a, T1b, T2a) without evidence of regional or distant metastases.
+- Stage I: Low-risk primary melanomas (T1a, T1b, T2a) without evidence of regional or distant metastases

-- Stage II – Primary melanomas at higher risk of recurrence (T2b, T3a, T3b, T4a, T4b), but without evidence of regional or distant metastases.
+- Stage II: Primary melanomas at higher risk of recurrence (T2b, T3a, T3b, T4a, T4b), but without evidence of regional or distant metastases

-- Stage III – Involvement of regional lymph nodes or in-transit or satellite metastases.
+- Stage III: Involvement of regional lymph nodes or in-transit or satellite metastases

-- Stage IV – Distant metastases present.
+- Stage IV: Distant metastases present

 Prognosis

-The prognosis for LM/LMM is excellent.
-In a study of 270 patients with LM/LMM who were completely excised, there were zero disease-related deaths for LM and only one for LMM.[71]
-The 5-year and 10-year disease-specific survival was 100% and 97.1%, respectively.
-Thus, LM, in itself, does not reduce lifespan.
 However, once the tumor becomes invasive, the prognosis is the same as for all other melanomas after controlling for Breslow depth.
-It can be potentially quite poor if the disease becomes metastatic (5-year survival, 9-27%).[14][72]
-While mortality is low, morbidity for patients can be significant, given the potentially large surface area on the head/neck that may be involved and the need for extensive surgical excision and reconstruction.[73]
+The prognosis can be potentially quite poor if the disease becomes metastatic (5-year survival, 9% to 27%).[14][75]
+While mortality is low, morbidity for patients can be significant, given the potentially large surface area on the head/neck that may be involved and the need for extensive surgical excision and reconstruction.[76]

 Complications